-Unlike traditional shelters, we differentiate our services by providing comprehensive programming for 18 months allowing women and children the precious gift of time.
-This extended time is an important key to healing as the women can focus on next steps rather than worrying about where to live and how to meet their basic needs.
-Our unique approach helps women and their children begin to heal through a deep relationship with Jesus Christ.
+Unlike traditional shelters, we differentiate our services by providing comprehensive programs to address a variety of needs.
+At The Dwelling Place, women and their childen receive the precious gift of time (up to 24 months) in safe homes.
+This extended time is an important key to healing as women can focus on next steps rather than worrying about where to live and how to meet their basic needs.
+Our unique approach helps women and their children begin to heal through a personal relationship with Jesus Christ.

-POPULATION SERVED /

-The Dwelling Place serves women and their children leaving an abusive situation.
-We are located in the Twin Cities and serve families from throughout Minnesota.
+POPULATION SERVED / The Dwelling Place serves women and their children leaving an abusive situation.
+We are located in the Twin Cities and primarily serve families from throughout Minnesota.
 The women and children served by our programs have survived unimaginable abuse, degradation, humiliation and isolation.
 Nearly 100% survive at or below the poverty line and would be out on the streets without intervention.
 The majority of these women flee with just the clothes on their backs and a small number of personal items, and few have reliable transportation.